ashmaroli/Blog/_posts/2019-01-22-ECDSA-and-Bitcoin-I.md

 In binary, $N$ is $$\underbrace{1111111111...0101000001}_{\text{256}}$$ So, $$N=2^{256}+2^{255}+...+2^{9}+2^{7}+1$$

 Actually, if we are going to use this method, we still need to prove $+$ is associative, since $+$ is not ordinary plus it's one dot on eclliptic curve plus another dot.
+It's a little bit tricky here, let me show you an example:
 How to prove the associativity?
 Silverman and Tate offered us a geometric proof in their textbook [Rational Points on Elliptic Curves][prove associative].
 The proof is very elegant, so I quoted it here.
 {% endkatexmm %}
 ![prove association1](/Blog/assets/img/prove_association.png)
 ![prove association2](/Blog/assets/img/prove_association1.png)